alrevuelta/cONNXr/doc/01_Introduction.md

 # 01 Inntroduction
 ## What is ONNX?
 If you don't know about `onnx` you might want to read about it before.
 They have a nice [website](https://onnx.ai/) and great repositories with a lot of documentation to read about.
-Everything is open source, and really big companies in the industry are behind it (AMD, ARM, AWS, Nvidia, Ibm) just to name a few.
+Everything is open source, and really big companies in the industry are behind it (AMD, ARM, AWS, Nvidia, IBM) just to name a few.
 * https://github.com/onnx/onnx
 * https://github.com/onnx/onnx-r
 * https://github.com/onnx/models
 * https://github.com/owulveryck/onnx-go
 * https://github.com/microsoft/onnxruntime

 In short, `onnx` provides a **O**pen **N**eural **N**etwork **E**xchange format.
 This format, describes a huge set of operators, that can be mixed to create every type of machine learning model that you ever heard of, from a simple neural network to complex deep convolutional networks.
-Some examples of operators are: matrix multiplications, convolutions, addings, maxpool, sin, cosine, you name it!
-They provide a standarized set of operators [here](https://github.com/onnx/onnx/blob/master/docs/Operators.md).
+Some examples of operators are: matrix multiplications, convolutions, adding, maxpool, sin, cosine, you name it!
+They provide a standardised set of operators [here](https://github.com/onnx/onnx/blob/master/docs/Operators.md).
 So we can say that `onnx` provides a layer of abstraction to ML models, which makes all framework compatible between them.
 Exporters are provided for a huge variety of frameworks (PyTorch, TensorFlow, Keras, Scikit-Learn) so if you want to convert a model from Keras to TensorFlow, you just have to use Keras exporter to export `Keras->ONNX` and then use the importer to import `ONNX-TensorFlow`.

 In the following image, you can find an example on how a `onnx` model looks like.
 Its just a bunch of `nodes` that are connected between them to form a `graph`.
 Each node has an `operator` that takes some `inputs` with some specific `dimensions` and some `attributes` and calculates some `outputs`.
-This is how the inference is calculated, just forward propagating the input along every node ultil the last one is reached.
+This is how the inference is calculated, just forward propagating the input along every node until the last one is reached.

 ![mnist](/doc/img/mnist_example.png)